 Aloe 'Lizard Lips'

-Aloe ‘Lizard Lips’ is a dwarf succulent, up to 6 inches (6 cm) tall.
-It forms very attractive rosettes of tapered dark green leaves with mosaic patterns of lighter green.
-Margins of the leaves are cream and are lined with tiny white “teeth”.
-Orange tubular flowers on tall spikes blooms throughout the year.
+Aloe 'Lizard Lips' is a beautiful dwarf succulent that forms attractive rosettes of tapered, dark green leaves with mosaic patterns of lighter green.
+It grows up to 6 inches (15 cm) tall and up to 8 inches (20 cm) wide.
+Margins of the leaves are creamy-white, lined with tiny, white teeth.
+Flowers are orange, tubular, and appear on tall spikes throughout the year.

 How to Grow and Care

 Aloe is a very forgiving plant, and a well-grown plant can be quite beautiful.
 As with all succulents, Aloe must never be allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.

 These succulents are not particularly fast-growing and will only rarely need repotting.
 In the spring, repot Aloes that are tipping over their pots or have ceased growing.
 Use a fast-draining potting mix with one-third sand or pebbles.
 During the repotting of a larger plant, it is possible to divide the root ball carefully.
 Some varieties of Aloe will send off offsets that can be potted independently.

 Aloe plants need intense bright light.
 They can withstand full summer sun once acclimated.
 In the winter, provide bright light.
 It prefers warmer temperatures of 70 to 80 °F (21 to 27 °C) but will survive down to 40 °F (4.5 °C).
 Feed with a succulent fertilizer in the summer only.
 Suspend feeding in the winter as the plant goes dormant.

 Learn more at How to Grow and Care for Aloe.